 'My Big Fat Greek Wedding': THR's 2002 Review

 In the spring of 2002, an indie comedy film from Nia Vardalos became an unexpected theatrical hit.
 The Tom Hanks co-produced My Big Fat Greek Wedding benefited from word-of-mouth throughout the summer, ultimately grossing over $240 million domestically.
-The Hollywood Reporter's original review, from April 17 of that year, is below:
+The Hollywood Reporter's original review is below:

 My Big Fat Greek Wedding is a slight but agreeable comedy about the courtship and wedding of a Greek-American woman by — to the shock of her large, loud family — a non-Greek.
 Most of the movie's humor stems from the characters' ethnicity and the clashing of cultures.
 The film offers no special insights into the Greek-American community; it would play exactly the same if the family were Latino or Chinese or Indian.
 Indeed, several indie films with similar stories played at this year's Sundance Film Festival.